 Student/Postdoc Advisory Committee

-The Student/Postdoc Advisory Committee (SPAC) initiated this program to help new postdocs and graduate students, especially those from other countries, become familiar with the Hutchinson Center and the Seattle region.
+The Student/Postdoc Advisory Committee (SPAC) initiated this program to help new postdocs and graduate students, especially those from other countries, become familiar with the Hutch and the Seattle region.

 There are many benefits to participating in HIA, including getting more involved in the Hutch community, helping your fellow graduate students and postdocs, the establishment of long-term friendships and excellent networking opportunities.
 Furthermore, participation in HIA is one more thing you can add to your CV!